Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum speed limit time for quantum evolution and for entanglement

-Here, $\lambda_i's$ are the eigenvalue of the reduced density matrix $\rho_A$ of one of the subsystems of a given pure bipartite quantum system $\rho_{AB}$, where $\rm Tr\,(\rho_{AB}^2)=1$ and $\rm Tr\,(\rho^2_A)<1$.
-Equation\,(\ref{6}) establishes a quantum speed limit on the production and decay of entanglement in the case of pure bipartite states when the driving Hamiltonian is time-independent.
+Here, $\lambda_i's$ are the eigenvalues of the reduced density matrix $\rho_A$ of one of the subsystems of a given pure bipartite quantum system $\rho_{AB}$, where $\rm Tr\,(\rho_{AB}^2)=1$ and $\rm Tr\,(\rho^2_A)<1$.
+Equation\,(\ref{6}) establishes a quantum speed limit on the production and decay of entanglement in the case of pure bipartite states when the driving Hamiltonian is time independent.